ctphoenix/Python-Course-Material/chapter10.md

 In Part 2 of this case study, we will primarily use the two models we recently discussed: linear/logistic regression and random forests to perform prediction and classification.
 We will use linear regression to predict revenue, and logistic regression to classify whether a movie was profitable.

 Recall that `regression_target`, `classification_target`, and `all_covariates` are strings or lists of strings, and each string is a column name in `df`.
-In this exercise, we will prepare the covariates and outcomes we will use for data analysis defining `regression_outcome`, `classification_outcome`, and `covariates` as selected columns in `df`.
-We will also instantiate regression and classification models for fitting.
+Code is provided that prepares the covariates and outcomes we will use for data analysis defining `regression_outcome`, `classification_outcome`, and `covariates` as selected columns in `df`.
+In this exercise, we will instantiate regression and classification models for fitting.

 *** =instructions